EOGrady21/multivaR/README.md

 ```

 If anomalies need to be calculated, multivaR has options for calculating
-monthly or annual anomalies with or without normalization.
+monthly, annual or seasonal anomalies with or without normalization.
+Anomaly calculations use a reference period to calculate a climatology
+(`climatologyYears`).
+This reference period is typically standardized,
+please check that you are using the current standard climatology period
+that is relevant to your data.

 ``` r
 # monthly anomalies must be caluclated before annual anomalies (annual anomaly function simply combines monthly anomalies)